jarenadams21/art-walk/README.md

     for special activities
 * Review Art Institute API for extracting info like techniques, themes, etc so users can add preference to themes/techniques e.g., contemporary, surrealism, etc.
+* Shortcut implementations (using Enter instead of clicking,etc.)

+## Database Rework
+    * Connect user auths to copy in database
+    * Add newly generated images to image db with a unique identifier used for liking, saving, disliking, etc. should be able to pull current likes, dislikes, and user state with regards to saving
+    * User action logging in db, used for time branch on profile